 - Successful applicants must submit a written travel report to the BBA Secretary not later than 3 months after the date of travel.
 Travel reports will be published in BBA Newsletter.
 The BBA Board of Trustees may request that selected travel reports be presented at the BBA Annual Scientific Meeting as either an oral presentation or poster.

 - Successful applicants who are subsequently unable to undertake the proposed travel project, must return the grant monies to the BBA Secretariat within 3 months.
 The grant may not be used for purposes other than those for which it was awarded, and is not transferable to persons other than those named on the application.

 - Any work published as a result of the project for which the Margaret Miller Travel Grant was given, must acknowledge the British Burn Association.

-- All applications will be considered by the BBA Executive Committee, however grants will not normally be given to those who have received them within the previous 3 years.
+- All applications will be considered by the BBA Board of Trustees, however grants will not normally be given to those who have received them within the previous 3 years.
 Any recipient of a BBA grant who fails to submit an acceptable report and evidence of use of the grant, will not be eligible for further grant applications to the BBA for any awards in the future.

 General Data Protection Regulation (GDPR) / Data Protection Act

 Please note: The British Burn Association (BBA) is registered with the Information Commissioner’s Office for Data Protection and applying for a BBA Award or Grant, your details will be held by the BBA in accordance with the Data Protection Act 1998 and GDPR.